AlephVault/hardhat-chainlink-common-blueprints/README.Feeds.md

 network is added to the hardhat config file, the mock will be executed instead! ensure to repeat the steps to add an ignition module or create it manually by copying / pasting / renaming and choosing the appropriate address from the official Chainlink documentation).

+_Note how this step must be run only once - It will automatically account for all the MaticUsd-XXXX.js files defined in the previous steps._

 ## Available Commands